okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/go/integrationsteps.md

 Optionally, you can obtain basic user information after a successful user sign-in by making a request to Okta's Open ID Connect authorization server.
-See [Get user profile information after sign-in](/docs/guides/oie-embedded-sdk-alternate-flows/aspnet/main/#getuserprofileinfo) for more information.
+See [Get user profile information](/docs/guides/oie-embedded-sdk-use-cases/go/oie-embedded-sdk-use-case-basic-sign-in/#get-user-profile-information) for more information.